 Once the support required to meet the individual needs of the young person has been met, it is important that the young person receives a consequence for their behaviour, in line with the behaviour policy.
 This may be in the form of restorative justice e.g. making amends with the young person they have targeted if this has been some form of bullying.
 In the cases of sexually harmful behaviour, it may be a requirement for the young person to engage in one-to-one work with a particular service or agency (if a crime has been committed this may be through the police or youth offending service).
-If there is any form of criminal investigation ongoing it may be that this young person will need to be provided with appropriate support and education elsewhere.
+If there is any form of criminal investigation ongoing it may be that this young person cannot be educated on site until the investigation has concluded.
+In which case, the young person will need to be provided with appropriate support and education elsewhere.

 It may be that the behaviour that the young person has displayed may continue to pose a risk to others, in which case an individual risk assessment may be required.
 This should be completed via a multi- agency response to ensure that the needs of the young person and the risks towards others are measured by all agencies involved including the young person and their parents.
-This may mean additional supervision of the young person or protective strategies if the young person feels at risk of engaging in further inappropriate or harmful behaviour.
+This may mean additional supervision of the young person feels at risk of engaging in further inappropriate or harmful behaviour.